 - Fits only specified fireplaces

 9. Hongso GFK-160 GFK-160A Fireplace Blower Kit with Ball Bearing Motor

 - 👉 Hongso Replacement Fireplace Blower Fan KIT for Heat N Glow GFK-160A; Regency Wood Stove Insert 846515; Royal GFK-160; Jakel; Rotom # R7-RB168 (2016 model)

-- 👉 Dual Blower Fans with Center Mounted Ball Bearings Motor; Right-angled Stand, the direction of the wind can be adjusted with 90 degrees; 3-prong Power Cord, universal connecting wires, rheostat & thermostat, installation instructions. 👉It is not pre wired, easy to install with the installation instructions and wiring diagram
+- 👉 Dual Blower Fans with Center Mounted Ball Bearings Motor; Right-angled Stand, the direction of the wind can be adjusted with 90 degrees; 3-prong Power Cord, universal connecting wires, rheostat & thermostat, installation instructions. 👉It is Pre-Wired and Fully Assembled.
+This is as easy as plugging in any appliance.

 - 👉 Universal fit blower kit; High Quality, Powerful, Quiet, Superbly Balanced, Energy Efficient and Long Lasting